whadafunk/routerology/docker/thoughts.md

 >Is recomended to use --init whenever you have a container with more than one process
 >A common use-case for me is when I need cron jobs to run in the same container

+**Why there is a practice to use wait in the entrypoint scripts for multiple processes containers and init owned processes**

+We know that a container has to have at least one running process in foreground, otherways it will exit.
+With multiple processes there might be the case that you spawn your processes in background and the container will exit.
+So the workarround is to have a *wait* command at the end of the initialization script, that will keep the script from finishing,
+because it will not finish until all the  background processes / or just one of them, will exit.

+If the entrypoint.sh script was started with --init / tini, all the spawned processes will have PID 1 as parent ID, and at least
+SIGTERM signaling will work allright.

 ## Docker and Cron